CURRENT HOURS: Programs by reservation November-April

 Full day: 9am–4pm

-Join us for out own Farm-style Olympics!
+Join us for our own farm-style Olympics!
 Try different farm-themed activities.
 See how much horsepower you can generate.
 Play 19th-century baseball.
 Put your mind to the test too with a spelling bee, scavenger hunt, and trivia contest.
-End the week with a unique Closing Ceremony.
+End the week with a unique Farm Olympics demonstration and Closing Ceremony for your family.

-The Closing Ceremony will showcase the strengths of each camper and takes place Friday at 3:15pm at the Exhibit Center.
-Come to the camper drop-off/pick-up area, and you will be directed to the ceremony.
+The Closing Ceremony will showcase the strengths of each camper and takes place Friday at 3:15pm.
+Meet at the Learning Center, 11121 Hickman.

 ThemeActivity Highlights

-WednesdayWater DayGo fishing, design boat that floats challenge, Creek Walk
+WednesdayWater OlympicsGo fishing, design a boat that floats, creek walk

 Activities subject to change.
-Short weeks will vary but will include creek walk.
 On creek day your camper will get wet and muddy.
 Bring a towel or plastic bag for the car.

 Full day: 9am–4pm